BookStackApp/website/content/docs/admin/email-webhooks.md

 MAIL_FROM_NAME=BookStack
 ```

-##### SSL Certificate Verification
+##### Connection TLS/SSL Certificate Verification

-In some cases your SMTP server may be using a private/self-signed certificate that would usually fail SSL/TSL verification.
+In some cases your SMTP server may be using a private/self-signed TLS/SSL certificate that would usually fail certificate verification.
 In these cases its common for that certificate (Or its CA) to be added to the BookStack's host trusted certificate database.
-If that's not possible, you can alternatively disable SSL/TLS certificate verification by adding this setting to your `.env` file:
+If that's not possible, you can alternatively disable SSL/TLS certificate verification for mail sending
+ by adding this setting to your `.env` file:

 ```bash
 # Verify SSL/TLS certificates during SMTP sending